mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 prefabricated cabins and tents can have additional options installed.
-Unless stated otherwise the mass and cost of these items is based on a standard module or cabin size of 6 x 4 x 3 metres, which is 72 cubic metres or about five ship displacement tons.
+Unless stated otherwise the mass and cost of these items is based on a standard module or cabin size of 6 x 4 x 3 meters, which is 72 cubic meters or about five ship displacement tons.

 ARMORED